site24x7/chef-site24x7/README.md

-Chef Cookbook for Site24x7 services
+Bulk deployment of Site24x7 Linux agent using SaltStack
 ===========

 This Chef Cookbook installs Site24x7 Server Monitoring agent on Linux platforms.
 Please create a Site24x7 account to install the Linux agent using Chef.
 Sign Up Now for a Free Trial!